 Royal Enfield delves into motorsport when one of its quadricycles enters a 1000 Mile Trial.
 The event does much to persuade the British public about the viability of motorised transport.

 The first Royal Enfield motorcycle is produced.
-Designed by R. W. Smith and Frenchman Jules Gotiet, it has a 1 1/2 hp Minerva engine mounted in front of the steering head.
-The final drive is at the rear wheel by means of a long rawhide belt.
+Designed by Bob Walker Smith and Frenchman Jules Gobiet, it is launched at the Stanley Cycle Show in London.
+The 1 1/2 hp engine is mounted in front of the steering head and the rear wheel driven by a long rawhide belt.

 Royal Enfield's first 2-stroke motorcycle goes into full production.
 As Britain becomes more deeply involved in World War I, production ceases on all other Royal Enfield motorcycles barring this machine and the company’s biggest motorcycle, the 770cc 6 hp V-twin.